ahoereth/depthmaps/docs/05_introduction.md

 ### Training Pipeline
 After the exhaustive experimentation phase and some first very promising results, we started planning to a more advanced codebase.
 Playing around with different approaches for GANs quickly made clear that training our notebooks as they were did not make sense: On the one hand there is the amount of extensive repetitions when playing around with different models (for example data loading and preprocessing and also the significant amount of TensorFlow tooling), on the other hand notebooks simply do not make sense for multiple days of training on remote machines.

 So we started reconstructing our database.
 In summary, the pipeline needed to provide two basic concepts, datasets and models.

-#### Datasets
 All datasets available to us consist of input images and some kind of target depth maps.
 Nevertheless, different datasets provide them in different formats and consist of different file structures.
 Our primary goal here was to preprocess the data in a consistent way, such that it is easy to evaluate models against multiple datasets and also to add new datasets to the project.

-#### Models
 Further more, we planned on implementing multiple models.
 All those need the same basic functionality.
 They need to be able to be trained, to perform inference on data and to provide extensive summaries to TensorBoard in order for us to evaluate them.
 They basically only differ in the network model structure, also this can become quite complex.

 We ended up with the whole codebase being structured around those conceps while providing a single entry point for easy command line usage, `run.py`.
 For details on how to use that entrypoint, checkout the project's primary readme file.